middlebury/college-handbook/content/iii-policies-for-the-language-schools/b-academic-policies/b-6-master-of-arts.md

 **Master of Arts Degree Candidacy**

-The Master of Arts degree in Arabic, Chinese, French, German, Teaching Hebrew as a Second Language, Italian, Russian, or Spanish requires 12 units of course credit.
+The Master of Arts degree in Arabic, Chinese, French, German, Teaching Hebrew as a Second Language, Italian, Japanese, Russian, or Spanish requires 12 units of course credit.
 Receipt of the Bachelor of Arts degree or the equivalent from a regionally accredited institution is a prerequisite for admission to the Master of Arts program.
 Students are notified by letter of their formal acceptance into the Master of Arts program after successfully completing three graduate-level courses during their first summer of study on the Middlebury or Bennington campus.

 If a student earns a grade lower than B- in any course during the summer of candidacy, the student will be notified in writing that admission to the Master of Arts degree program has been denied.
 Students who are denied admission to the Master of Arts degree program may submit a letter requesting reconsideration of candidacy if special circumstances exist that contributed to the negative outcome of the summer of candidacy.
 Written requests will be reviewed by the director whose decision, in consultation with faculty and the vice president’s office (if necessary), is final.
 Any student who is granted permission for readmission to the summer of candidacy must successfully complete all courses required for the degree.